 Intangible assets include service contracts, patents and trademarks as well as software licenses and implementation costs.
 Intangible assets acquired separately are measured on initial recognition at cost.
-The cost of intangible assets acquired in a business combination is their fair value at the date of acquisition.
-Intangible assets with definite useful life are amortized on the straight-line basis over expected useful lives, which may vary from 5 to 20 years with service contracts and patents and trademarks and from 4 to 7 years with software licenses.
-They are assessed for impairment whenever there is an indication that the intangible asset may be impaired.
+The cost of intangible assets acquired in is recorded on a straight-line basis over the estimated useful economic life of the assets as follows: